 That is why the AeroGarden Harvest Elite is the strongest option in this group for kitchens and apartments.

-Choose a vertical planter when volume is the priority
+Choose a vertical planter when floor space is the priority

 Choose classic containers when flexibility is the priority